loopbackio/loopback.io/pages/community/index.md

 permalink: /doc/community/index.html
 ---

-This is where members of the LoopBack community can promote and explain their LoopBack-related projects.
+This is where Loopback developers can promote and explain the community projects that gives inspiration.

 _More details TBD_